 - Reporting requirements.
 An assurance that the law enforcement agency will comply with all reporting requirements of G.L. c.
 140, § 131J and St.2004, c.
 170.

 Submissions should be sent to: Executive Office of Public Safety and Security, c/o Shannon Hickey, Assistant General Counsel, One Ashburton Place, Room 2133, Boston, MA 02108.
 Applications take approximately 3-4 weeks to review, unless additional follow-up questions are necessary.
 The Secretary's decision will be sent in writing to the law enforcement agency.
-If approved, the Secretary will send the agency a data collection form that must be completed on a quarterly basis and returned to the EOPSS Office of Grants & Research.
+If approved, the Secretary will send the agency a data collection form that must be completed on a semi-annual basis and returned to the EOPSS Office of Grants & Research.
 Instructions will be included in such approval package.

 Once the Secretary has approved a law enforcement agency for the use of electronic control weapons, the agency may begin to train its officers in the proper use of such weapons.
 In order for an officer to qualify for the training program the officer must be eligible under the following criteria: